 Looking for sweets?

-If you love nature, relaxation and flowers, visit the Brooklyn Botanical Garden (a cab or uber ride from Dumbo).
+If you love nature, relaxation and flowers, visit the Brooklyn Botanic Garden (a cab or uber ride from Dumbo).
 It is such a beautiful place, with a nice café, beautiful flowers, rose gardens and more (spread across 52 acres).
 Check online for different activities depending on the season – there are many family friendly activities including the annual Cherry Blossom Festival, a Japanese garden & much more.

 You can’t go wrong with the Myrtle + Gold bar – A 65-seat bar/restaurant who offers guests a casual, comfortable bar and dining experience featuring12 taps of craft beer, plenty of bottled favorites and many creative cocktails that you cannot find anywhere else.
 This is a great place to relax and reminisce about your visit.